-Sarah R. Sadowski 406.444.2573 ssadowski@mt.gov To learn more about our office, please visit serve.mt.gov

-State Service Plan Overview

-Montana's State Service Plan is made real by the Commission on Community Service, the Governor's Office of Community Service staff, the National Service network, and ultimately all people.
+Sarah R. Sadowski 406.444.2573 ssadowski@mt.gov SERVEMONTANA For a complete list of current staff, please visit serve.mt.gov State Service Plan Overview Montana's State Service Plan is made real by the Commission on Community Service, the Governor's Office of Community Service staff, the National Service network, and ultimately all people.
 The Plan is approved by the Governor in support of all streams of AmeriCorps service in our great state.
 The State Service Plan is intended to guide all streams of National Service and community volunteerism as an inclusive strategy to meet diverse needs facing our state, and how National Service can be strengthened through training and partnerships.
 This Montana State Service Plan covers a three-year period and is intended to be adaptable.
 The State Service Plan serves as a funding prioritization tool and fulfills requirements set forth by 45CFR2550.80 and AmeriCorps.

-To identify Montana's pressing needs, develop goals and objectives, and mobilize service as a strategy, statewide public input was gathered from 1,387 respondents for the Community Needs Assessment section.
-National and state-based research was conducted, and input was gathered from Commission members and those they represent, through State Service Plan Workgroup meetings.
+To identify Montana's greatest needs, develop goals and objectives, and strategize how the goals and objectives can be achieved, statewide public input was gathered from 1,387 respondents for the Community Needs Assessment section.
+Additional national and state-based research was conducted, and input was gathered from Commission members and those they represent, through State Service Plan Workgroup meetings.
 Guidance for the State Service Plan was derived from special initiatives and focus areas of AmeriCorps, Governor Gianforte Initiatives, and statewide public input.
 AmeriCorps and AmeriCorps Seniors across Montana strive to meet community needs that fall within the scope of National Service.
-Combined, thousands of participants provide service, capacity building, while learning and growing.
+Combined, thousands of participants provide service, capacity building, and other activities allowed by AmeriCorps.

 See side bar for outline of focus areas and special initiatives, contact us to share ideas and opportunities!

+SERVE.MT.GOV

 AmeriCorps Focus Areas and Special Initiatives

 Adopted by Montana

 - Economic Opportunity

 - Education

 - Environmental Stewardship

 - Healthy Futures

 - Veterans and Military Families

 - Capacity Building

 - Employers of National Service

 - National Days of Service

 - National Service Recognition Day

 - Eli Segal Education Award match

 Governor Priorities

-Adopted by OCS

-Several priorities outlined in Governor

-Gianforte's Montana Comeback Plan

-align with AmeriCorps.
-Gubernatorial

-priorities OCS aims to address through
+Adopted by OCS Several priorities outlined in Governor Gianforte's Montana Comeback Plan align with AmeriCorps.
+Gubernatorial priorities OCS aims to address through service are:

-service are:

 - Partner with Tribal Nations

 - Improve Education and Empower

 Montana's Workforce

 - Reduce Barriers to Employment

 - Increase Opportunities for Veterans

-- Increase Access to Mental Health Care
+- Increase Access to Mental Health

+Care

 - Combat the Drug Epidemic

 - Promote Stewardship of Montana's Public Lands